LeibTon/LeibTon.github.io/README.md

 - [About Me](prakashaditya369.github.io/about.html): Everything you need to know about me.
 This page contains a Canvas to provide the image effects [*For fun, try dragging the image*].

 - [Say Hi](prakashaditya369.github.io/contact.html): All my contact details.
-I tried to present it creatively.
+I tried to present it in an interactive way.

 - [Blogs](prakashaditya369.github.io/blog.html): This page contains links to Medium posts I write.
-- [What I am doing now](prakashaditya369.github.io/now.html): I am trying to summarise everything going on in my life on one page.
+- [What I am doing now](prakashaditya369.github.io/now.html): I am trying to summarise everything going on in my life at present in one page.

 ## Things I am proud of about my site: